Now that I have advanced from solo-practitioner to employer, I’m having to do a lot of training.

-Blog posts and videos have been a key to success in my cash-based practice so far and I want all my employees to reap the rewards of creating such content (FYI – they are on incentivized pay-per-patient compensation plans … not salary).
+Blog posts and videos have been a key to success in my cash-based practice in Austin, and I want all my employees to reap the rewards of creating such content (FYI – they are on incentivized pay-per-patient compensation plans … not salary).

 I require at least one blog post or video to be created each month and I pay employees per piece of content they create.
 But if I’m going to make paying them “worth it” to my practice, I need to ensure everything is being produced in a way that has the best chance of creating business for the practice.

 As I go through the next few years of documenting everything about how I’ve built and run my practice, I’ll be sharing a lot of it here with you!